InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/Mobile In-App Consent APIs v1.0 Final.md

 **Revoke / change consent:**

-A UI access (either in app or through settings/app (iOS)) that allows the user to revoke/change the consent using the same UI that the user was asked to provide consent in to begin with
+A UI access (either in app or through settings/app (iOS)) that allows the user to revoke/change the consent using the same UI that the user was asked to provide consent in to begin with.

 **Selecting purposes and access vendorlist:**